CactiLab/SoK-Cortex-M/hw_feature_test_suites/nucleo_f446re/README.md

 What is Happening in the Code
 The microcontroller sends a low signal to the pin connected to the LD2 LED.
 This causes the LED to turn off.

+////////////////////////////////////////////MAX 78000 ectf board initial flashing configuration setup/////////////////////////////////////////////////////////

+1. Flashing the Initial Bootloader
+Objective: Install the insecure bootloader on the board to enable further firmware updates.
+What We Do: Connect the MAX78000 board via USB.
+The board shows up as a removable media source (like a flash drive).
+Download the insecure.bin file and drag it into the removable drive.
+The blue LED blinking indicates successful flashing.

+2. Cloning the Reference Design
+Objective: Get the necessary project files and reference firmware from GitHub.
+What We Do: Clone the reference design repository using git clone.
+Navigate to the cloned directory, where key files for the decoder, design, frames, and tools are located.

+3. Setting Up a Python Virtual Environment
+Objective: Install and isolate the required Python libraries without interfering with system-wide configurations.
+What We Do: Create a virtual environment using Python’s venv.
+Activate the virtual environment using Activate.ps1.
+Install necessary libraries related to the tools and design directories.

+4. Locating the Serial Port
+Objective: Identify the correct serial port to communicate with the board for flashing.
+What We Do: Open the Windows Device Manager and find the port labeled COMxx under "Ports (COM & LPT)".
+Take note of the COM port, as it will be required when flashing the board.

+5. Generating Secrets for Secure Deployment
+Objective: Create and manage shared secrets for the encoder and decoder to ensure secure communication.
+What We Do: Create a secrets directory.
+Generate shared secrets using gen_secrets, which will be used by both the encoder and decoder.

+6. Building and Running the Decoder
+Objective: Build the decoder using Docker, which acts as the firmware to be flashed.
+What We Do: Navigate to the decoder directory and build the decoder image using Docker.
+Run the decoder using Docker to produce the necessary firmware binary.

+7. Generating a Subscription Update
+Objective: Set up channel subscriptions to handle communication with the decoder.
+What We Do: Use the gen_subscription command to generate the subscription.bin file.
+The file is configured for specific timestamps and channels.

+8. Flashing the Decoder Firmware
+Objective: Flash the built firmware (max78000.bin) onto the board.
+What We Do: Place the board into update mode by holding the SW1 button while connecting it to the PC.
+The blinking blue LED indicates the board is ready to receive new firmware.
+Run the flash command to upload the firmware to the board using the correct COM port.